fge/largetext/README.md

 If the process is interrupted for one reason or another, the interrupt status is restored and a `RuntimeException` is thrown.

+Note that it may happen that a byte window will not exactly map to a char window; the decoding process detects that and restarts from the appropriate offset in the file.

 ### `TextLoader`